mehrshaddarzi/wp-mailtrap/README.md

-# wp-mailtrap
+# WP-Mailtrap
-Use Mailtrap.io Service For Test Email in WordPress
+Use [Mailtrap.io](https://Mailtrap.io) Service For Test Email in WordPress

 ## Setup